Best of Santa Fe (so far)

 Ojo Caliente - This spa is about an hour’s drive from Santa Fe.
 They have a lot lovely pools, my favorite is the iron pool and the mud pool.
 There are also some trails on the grounds to an old mica mine.
 We are taking my mom here this weekend!

 Sunrise Springs - The sister spa of Ojo, they have private tubs that you can rent for a soak overlooking the pond.
-Especially nice with the fall colors.
+It’s especially nice with the fall colors.
+They also have puppy play classes, and if you can stay over it’s worth it.

 Part 2 - Inside: